NVlabs/olist-vrp-benchmark/README.md

 ```
 Note: `demands[:,0]` corresponds to the depot and is always 0.

-We also provide best-known-solutions (as of 2024), as a reference for the test problems, saved in `test_problems.zip`.
+We also provide best-known-solutions (as of 2024), as a reference for the test problems, saved in `problem_instances.zip`.

 ## Background: VRP